Last updated 1/19/2022

 According to the CDC, yes.
 The COVID-19 vaccines from Pfizer/BioNTech, Moderna and Johnson & Johnson were created with methods that have been in development for years, so the companies could start the vaccine development process early in the pandemic.
 The vaccine developers didn’t skip any testing steps but conducted some of the steps on an overlapping schedule to gather data faster.
 They have gone through extensive clinical trials to ensure its efficacy and safety.
 The trials were reviewed by the FDA and independent organizations.
 You cannot get COVID-19 from the vaccine.

 All three vaccines were given emergency use authorizations by the FDA in 2020.
-Now the federal Food and Drug Administration has also granted full approval for the Pfizer-BioNTech COVID-19 vaccine for people age 16 and older.
+Now the federal Food and Drug Administration has also granted full approval for the Pfizer-BioNTech COVID-19 vaccine for people age 16 and older, and emergency use authorization for people ages 5-15.

 Does it matter which type of vaccine I get?